Ashland, Wisconsin

 Ashland is a city in Ashland and Bayfield counties in the U.S. state of Wisconsin.
 It is the county seat of Ashland County.
 The city is a port on Lake Superior, near the head of Chequamegon Bay.
-The population was 7,908 at the 2020 census, all of whom resided in the Ashland County portion of the city.
+The population was 7,908 in the 2020 census, all of whom resided in the Ashland County portion of the city.
 The unpopulated Bayfield County portion is in the city's southwest, bordered by the easternmost part of the Town of Eileen.

-The junction of US Highway 2 (US 2) and Wisconsin Highway 13 (WIS 13) is located at this city.
+The junction of U.S. Route 2 (US 2) and Wisconsin Highway 13 (WIS 13) is located at this city.
 It is the home of Northwood Technical College, the Sigurd Olson Environmental Institute, and the recently closed Northland College.
+The town's original name, zhamawanik, means in Ojibwe.

 History

 Pre-settlement

-Eight Native American nations have lived on Chequamegon Bay.
+Eight Native American tribes lived on Chequamegon Bay.
 Later settlers included European explorers, missionaries and fur traders, and more recently, Yankees from the eastern United States who platted and developed the lands, railroaders, shippers, loggers, entrepreneurs, and other settlers.
 Four flags have flown over the area around Ashland from colonial to contemporary times: Spanish, French, English and American.

 The area was part of the United States' Northwest Territory.
 This region was divided into four successive territories for administration before becoming part of the state of Wisconsin: Indiana Territory, Michigan Territory, Illinois Territory, and Wisconsin Territory.